learn-co-curriculum/dsc-getting-started-with-numpy-lab/README.md

 ## Generating Some Mock Data

-Create a NumPy Array for each of the following:
+Create a NumPy array for each of the following:
     1. Using a range
-    2. Using a Python List
+    2. Using a Python list

 Below, create a list in Python that has 5 elements (i.e. [0,1,2,3,4]) and assign it to the variable `py_list`.